I-2-7-30.Proffer Procedures

 • When applicable (see HALLEX I-2-7-1), an opportunity to request a supplemental hearing, including the opportunity to cross-examine the author(s) of any posthearing evidence; and

-• The opportunity and instructions for requesting a subpoena for the attendance of witnesses or the submission of records.
+• The opportunity to request and instructions for requesting a subpoena for the attendance of witnesses or the submission of records.

 Hearing office (HO) staff will associate a copy of the proffer letter and a copy of the new evidence with the claim(s) file.